Pinky Dinky Doo

 Parents Need to Know

-Parents need to know that this engaging educational series encourages children to use their imagination and make up stories of their own.
+Parents need to know that Pinky Dinky Doo is an engaging educational series that encourages children to use their imagination and make up stories of their own.
 It's also designed to enhance literacy skills through the use and definition of "big" words, as well as sharpen listening skills through short quizzes that review the details of Pinky's stories.